DmitriiDenisov/pypy_lab/README.md

 3. Run from bin/pypy3

 ### Perfomance:
 Run test_1.py, test_2.py, test_3.py files with CPython and Pypy for comparison.
+Basically Pypy is ~2 times fater than CPython

 ### Useful commands: